 Because of their beauty, brugmansias are worth saving from year to year.
 It's easy.

 You'll find brugmansias at garden centers in spring — usually sold with the annuals.
 Grow the plant in a container and fertilize regularly.
-Because these plants are thirsty, invest in a self-watering pot, or retrofit an existing pot with a self-watering reservoir.
+Because these plants are thirsty, invest in a self-watering pot.

 In late summer or fall, when temperatures drop near freezing, cut back on watering and stop fertilizing.
 Before the first frost, move the brugmansia into storage to go dormant.
 All you need is a cool, dark, frost-free place — 30 to 45 degrees F. is ideal.
 I keep mine in the cellar.
 Water it occasionally through the winter to keep the root ball barely moist.

-In spring, when nighttime temperatures are not predicted to dip below 32 degrees F., bring the plant out and repot it, as described in the slideshow.
+In spring, when nighttime temperatures are not predicted to dip below 32 degrees F., bring the plant out and repot it, as described in the photos, below.